List of numbers in Hindu scriptures

 The Hindu scriptures contain many numerical descriptions concerning distances, durations and numbers of items in the universe as seen from the perspective of Hindu cosmology.

 List

+Distance and length

 Note: Where distances are given in yojana a rough equivalent is sometimes given in miles calculated at 8 miles to the yojana.
 The actual length of the yojana varied throughout its period of use between 4 and 9 miles.